Clinical Research Coordinator for Cognitive Aging Studies

-The Pacific Udall Center recruits and follows older normal adults; older adults with mild cognitive impairment; and patients Parkinson's disease and related disorders.
+The Stanford Alzheimer's Disease Research Center (ADRC) recruits and follows older normal adults; older adults with mild cognitive impairment; and patients with Alzheimer's disease, Parkinson's disease, and related disorders.
 These studies collect information on memory and other mental abilities, which we link with brain imaging, biochemical and genetic markers, and autopsy results.
-Most research participants will have Parkinson's disease or another neurodegenerative disorder; some participants will be not have any impairment.
+Most research participants will have Alzheimer's disease, Parkinson's disease or another neurodegenerative disorder; some participants will be not have any impairment.

-The Pacific Udall Center seeks a full-time Clinical Research Coordinator Associate.
-The desired candidate is personable, empathetic, self-motivated, detail-oriented, relatively independent, patient, punctual, and conscientious, with excellent interpersonal skills and excellent communication skills in English.
-Preference will be given to applicants who are also Spanish fluent.
-Under the supervision of Pacific Udall Center principal investigator (Dr. Tom Montine) and Clinical Core Leader (Dr. Kathleen Poston), main duties include in-person and telephone recruitment of research participants; obtaining informed consent; scheduling and coordination of research participant visits; maintaining longitudinal contact with participants by phone, email and other means; data collection (particularly including psychometric data), scoring, and entry.
+The Stanford ADRC seeks a full-time Clinical Research Coordinator Associate.
+The desired candidate is self-motivated, detail-oriented, relatively independent, patient, punctual, and conscientious, with excellent interpersonal skills and excellent communication skills in English.
+Preference will be given to qualified candidates who are also native/fluent in Spanish (written and verbal).
+Under the supervision of ADRC principal investigator (Dr. Victor Henderson) and clinical coordinator, main duties include in-person and telephone recruitment of research participants; obtaining informed consent; scheduling and coordination of research participant visits; maintaining longitudinal contact with participants by phone, email and other means; data collection (particularly including psychometric data), scoring, and entry.
 Training will be provided to administer research questionnaires and administer psychometric tests.